 - 16.1 Installation of the system must be carried out in accordance with the Certificate holder's installation instructions. - 16.2 Weather conditions should be monitored to ensure correct application and curing conditions.
 Application of coating materials must not be carried out at temperatures below 5°C or above 30°C, or if exposure to frost is likely, and the coating must be protected from rapid drying.
 Installation should not take place during rainfall or if rain is anticipated.
-In addition, cementitious-based renders must not be applied if the temperature will fall below 0°C within 72 hours of completion. - 16.3 One coat of fungicidal wash is applied by brush, roller or spray to the entire surface of the wall, where required. - 16.4 The planarity of the substrate must be checked, and any protrusions exceeding 10 mm removed. - 16.5 All rendering should be in accordance with the relevant recommendations of BS EN 13914-1: 2016. - 16.6 Before installation takes place, the building designer must confirm where items such as rainwater goods, satellite dishes, clothes lines and hanging baskets will be placed.
+In addition, cementitious-based renders must not be applied if the temperature will fall below 0°C within 72 hours of completion. - 16.3 One coat of fungicidal wash is applied by brush, roller or spray to the entire surface of the wall where required. - 16.4 The planarity of the substrate must be checked, and any protrusions exceeding 10 mm removed. - 16.5 All rendering should be in accordance with the relevant recommendations of BS EN 13914-1: 2016. - 16.6 Before installation takes place, the building designer must confirm where items such as rainwater goods, satellite dishes, clothes lines and hanging baskets will be placed.
 The fixing points for these items must be specifically designated and built into the system as the insulation is installed (outside the scope of this Certificate).

-Positioning and securing insulation boards
+Positioning and securing insulation slabs

-16.7 The base profile is secured to the external wall above the dpc using the approved profile fixings at approximately 300 mm centres (see Figure 3).
-Starter tracks connectors are inserted at all profile joints.
+16.7 The base profile is secured to the external wall above the dpc to coincide with the lower edge of the insulation using the approved profile fixings at approximately 300 mm centres (see Figure 2).
+Base rail connectors are inserted at all rail joints.
 Extension profiles are fixed to the front lip of the base rail or stop end channel where appropriate.